Cross-Country Skiing Terminology

-The bow-like flex of a cross-country ski.
-Both classic and skate skis have a camber.
-If you set a cross-country ski base-down on a flat surface only the tip and tail of the ski will touch.
+The bow-like flex in the construction of a cross-country ski.
+Both classic and skate skis are cambered.
+If you lay a cross-country ski on a flat surface only the tip and tail of the ski will touch.
 The mid-section of the ski will not touch the floor because of the camber (flex).

 The camber of the ski should match the skier's weight and skiing ability.
 This is why professional fitting is so important.